sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/web-performance-testing-in-practice/index.md

 #### Running on bare metal
 Running on bare metal servers helps you to avoid the noisy neighbour effect.
 However it doesn't automatically fixes your problem.
 You still need to configure/tune your OS to get stable metrics.
 We hope to include some examples to help you when we get our hands on a bare metal server :)

+#### Running on Kubernetes
+On Kubernetes you cannot use tc or Docker networks to set the connectivity but you can use [TSProxy](https://github.com/WPO-Foundation/tsproxy).
+It's bundled in Browsertime and enable it with <code>--browsertime.connectivity.engine tsproxy</code>.

+### Chosing mobile phone host
+The most important thing when monitoring performance using real mobile phones is that you test on the exact same mobile all the time.
+The same **model** is not the same as the same phone.
+Even though that you run tests on the same model, running the same OS you can get very different result.
+The Facebook mobile performance team [wrote about it](https://developers.facebook.com/videos/f8-2016/mobile-performance-tools-at-facebook/) and we have seen the same at Wikipedia.
+That's why solutions where you cannot pin your tests to an exact phone is useless for monitoring.
+You can still use those tests to get a feeling for the performance but its too unreliable for monitoring.

+To run your test you can either jhost your own mobile phones and drive them through a Mac Mini or find a hosting solution that can do the same.
+At the moment we do not have any recommendations for hosting, except for hosting the solution yourself.

 ### Number of runs
 You want to have stable metrics so you can find regressions.
 One way to get more stable metrics is to make many runs and take the median (or fastest) run.

 The number of runs you need depends on the servers you use, the browser (and browser configuration) and the URL that you test.
 That means you need to test yourself to find what works for you.
 For example at Wikimedia we get really stable metrics for our mobile site with just do one run using WebPageReplay as a replay proxy.
 But for the English desktop Wikipedia we need 5/7/11 runs for some URLs to get more stable metrics (because we run more JavaScript that executes differently).
 And for other languages on Wikipedia we need less runs.

 You should start out by doing 5 runs.
 How big is the difference between your runs?
 Is it seconds?
 Well then you need to increase the number of runs.
 You will probably have some flakiness in your tests, but that is OK, as long as you can see regressions.
 The best way to find what works for you is to test over a period of time.
-Check your metric, check your min and max and the deviation over time.
+Check your the, check your min and max and the deviation over time.

 *But vendor X of tool Y says that 3 runs is enough?*